01binary/zeroweb/src/articles/what-they-don't-teach.md

 * *Relaxing environment*.
 Find out what the other person loves or considers relaxing and attack them there while blending in with the environment so as not to "take them out" of their unaware state.
 * *Overwhelming environment*.
 When people are overwhelmed by a "fish-out-of-water" situation, dealing with that situation will reduce their awareness of you.
 * *Violating expectations*.
-Most people can be caught by suprise outside of the "battlefield" where they expect to be attacked.
+Most people can be caught by surprise outside of the "battlefield" where they expect to be attacked.
 That includes breaks between meetings, having lunch, and so on.
 Expectations can also be violated by synthesizing distractions, interruptions or emergencies to put things onto an unexpected track.
 * *Candor*.
 Assuring the other party that you will do whatever is necessary to get them on your side shames them into a "reset", and makes them focus on similarities when they are busy picking apart the differences.

 ### insights